 If you come to find European wasps nesting in your own backyard, please don’t attempt to remove the nest yourself as the wasps can become extremely aggressive when attacked and pack a nasty sting.
 A licensed pest controller should be your first port of call.

-If you observe wasps on a neighbouring property, it is recommended that you speak to the property owner first about your observations.
+If you believe the wasps on a neighbouring property are creating a public nuisance, it is recommended that you speak to the property owner first about your observations.
 If your neighbour doesn't organise to remove the wasps nest please contact our Customer Service Team.